-Special Services Education:
+Special Services Education

 The Special Services department is committed to reducing and eliminating barriers for students with special needs for their physical and learning environments.
 The Toronto Catholic District School Board strives to provide each special needs student with the attitudinal, academic and physical skills to reach their full potential for learning and practical skills development.
-During the 2015/2016 school year, approximately 1,300 students with special needs were identified and the Board presently has a total of approximately 10,800 special needs students.
+During the 2016/2017 school year, approximately 1,500 students with special needs were identified and the Board presently has a total of approximately 9,000 students identified with special needs.